Moore Barlow values your privacy and cares about the way in which your personal information is used and protected.

 Marketing and other emails

 We use personal information to understand whether you read the emails and other materials, such as legal publications, that we send to you, click on the links to the information that we include in them and whether and how you visit our website after you click on that link (immediately and on future visits).
 We do this by using software that places a cookie on your device which tracks this activity and records it against your email address.
-Please see ‘Use of the Barlow Robbins website’ for more information on cookies and how to manage and remove them.
+Please see ‘Use of the Moore Barlow website’ for more information on cookies and how to manage and remove them.
 Removal of this cookie will not affect your experience on our websites.

-We may also use a relationship management tool, where permitted, to assess the strength of the relationship between individuals in Barlow Robbins and our clients or potential clients based on the frequency of email contact between them.
+We may also use a relationship management tool, where permitted, to assess the strength of the relationship between individuals in Moore Barlow and our clients or potential clients based on the frequency of email contact between them.
 We use that information in order to assess, analyse and improve the services that we provide.